kristopherjohnson/MonochromeSublimeText/README.md

 ## Installation

+The easiest way to install the color schemes is by using [Package Control](https://packagecontrol.io).
+Install Package Control, and then install the [Monochrome Color Schemes](https://packagecontrol.io/packages/Monochrome%20Color%20Schemes) package.

-To clone the repository to the location of Sublime Text packages, do the following:
+To clone this repository to the location of Sublime Text packages, do the following:

     cd "~/Library/Application Support/Sublime Text 3/Packages"
     git clone https://github.com/kristopherjohnson/MonochromeSublimeText.git Monochrome

 Then choose one of the themes from the *Sublime Text -> Preferences -> Color Scheme -> Monochrome* submenu.